karelia/ConnectionKit/README.md

 The public key is generally optional, as ConnectionKit can derive it from the private key.
 It's also possible to use SSH-Agent, but Apple discourage this, and it is unavailable to sandboxed apps.
 Detailed documentation on the above method can be found in `CK2Authentication.h`.

 Once connected to the server, ConnectionKit checks its fingerprint against the `~/.ssh/known_hosts` file.
 Note that for sandboxed apps this is inside of your container!
 An authentication challenge (`CK2AuthenticationMethodHostFingerprint`) is issued with the result of this.
-Your delegate can call `-cancelAuthenticationChallenge:` to reject the fingerprint, or reply with a credential for acceptance, constructed using:
+Your delegate can use `CK2AuthChallengeCancelAuthenticationChallenge` to reject the fingerprint, or reply with a credential for acceptance, constructed using:

 	+[NSURLCredential ck2_credentialForKnownHostWithPersistence:]

-The default behaviour (`-performDefaultHandlingForAuthenticationChallenge:`) accepts new fingerprints, adding them to the `known_hosts` file, and causes the operation to fail with an error for mismatched fingerprints.
+The default behaviour (`CK2AuthChallengePerformDefaultHandling`) accepts new fingerprints, adding them to the `known_hosts` file, and causes the operation to fail with an error for mismatched fingerprints.

 After checking the host fingerprint, SFTP moves on to actually authenticating the client.